Kuat Trio Review

 Ease of Everyday Use

-After using this bike rack on a day-to-day basis for months, we can say that despite the extra hassle of removing a wheel, it is relatively easy to use.
+After using this bike rack daily for months, I can say that despite the extra hassle of removing a wheel, it is a fantastic design.
+If you're normal height and driving something taller than a Subaru Outback, I'd consider something else.

 One of the drawbacks of roof racks of any kind is the high load height as compared to a hitch mount rack.
 Racks such as the Yakima Front Loader do not require the removal of the front wheel, but this also means you have to lift the bike a bit higher to get the front wheel in the tray.
 The Trio is somewhat easier to load because the bike does not have to be raised as high.
 This is particularly important if you have a vehicle with a higher roof height, such as an SUV, van, or wagon.
-Once you align the fork of the bike with the axle, or the axle adaptor if you have a thru-axle fork, the bike can be steadied with one hand while you thread the axle or tighten the cam lever in the case of a 9mm axle.
-Swapping axle adaptors is accomplished by loosening the bolt with the skewer tube wrench, which allows the installed axle adaptor to be removed, and another axle adaptor to be inserted into the tray.
-The Trio comes with three separate adapters for 9mm, 15mm, and 20mm axles.
-The rear wheel can be secured by using the ratcheting rear-wheel strap.
+Once you align the fork of the bike with the axle or the axle adaptor if you have a thru-axle fork, the bike can be steadied with one hand while you thread the axle or tighten the cam lever in the case of a 9mm axle.
+Swapping axle adaptors is accomplished by loosening the bolt with the skewer tube wrench, which allows the installed axle adaptor to be removed and another axle adaptor to be inserted into the tray.
+The Trio has three separate adapters for 9x100mm, 15x100mm, and 15x110mm.
+The rear wheel is secured with the ratcheting rear-wheel strap.

 Ease of Removal and Storage